This page tells you about internal radiotherapy using radioactive wires. There is information about

 - After 2 days, if the wires are a booster treatment after external radiotherapy

 - Or up to a week if you have it as your only treatment

-Once the wires are taken out the area will feel sore for up to 2 or 3 weeks afterwards.
-Your nurses will give you painkillers to take.
+Once the wires are taken out, the area feels sore for up to 2 or 3 weeks afterwards.
+Your nurses give you painkillers to take.